aljazsim/cli-typescript-code-organizer/README.md

 # TypeScript Code Organizer Command Line Interface

-TypeScript Code Organizer Command Line Interface (or `tsco` for short) is a command line tool for organizing TypeScript source code in a workspace.
+TypeScript Code Organizer Command Line Interface (or `tsco` for short) is a command line tool for organizing TypeScript source code in a project workspace.
 It allows software developers to organize import statements, modules, classes, interfaces and type members and helps them keep their source code more consistent and easier to navigate.
 It is highly configurable and allows sharing of the configuration across the development team.

 Here is an example of TypeScript code **before organizing**: